Axway/open-banking-docs/content/en/docs/Configuration/Certificate Management/mtls.md

         * `curl 'https://mtls-api-proxy.<domain-name>/healthcheck' --cert tpp1.crt --key tpp1.key`
         * `curl 'https://mtls-api-proxy.<domain-name>/healthcheck' --cert tpp2.crt --key tpp2.key`
         * The call should return 200 with status ok
-* Configure only CA1 in NGINX, APIM, and ACP as described in the previous section.
+* Configure only CA1 in NGINX, APIM, and Cloudentity as described in the previous section.
     * Use a simple curl command to test sending the cert and key for TPP2.
         * `curl 'https://mtls-api-proxy.<domain-name>/healthcheck' --cert tpp2.crt --key tpp2.key`
         * The call should return 400 with a SSL certificate error

-You can do similar tests on ACP using the following curl command:
+You can do similar tests on Cloudentity using the following curl command:

 ```bash
 curl --request POST 'https://acp.<domain-name>/default/openbanking_brasil/oauth2/token' \